 Your root MySQL password is the same as your deploy user password.

 Enter the dynamic variable you want to set as <varname> and the new value as <varvalue>.

 Note: When changing dynamic system variables, existing connections will not automatically detect the new values.
 This is because system variable values for database sessions (connections) are set at the connection time.
 If you want your application connections to pick up on the new setting(s) immediately, you need to restart your mongrels so that they establish new database connections.

 If your configuration isn’t dynamic (as determined above) you need to reboot MySQL.

 /etc/init.d/mysql stop /etc/init.d/mysql start

 When you create a new instance, custom Chef recipes are not run before MySQL is started.
-That's not an issue with instances that booted from snapshots since those snapshots would contain any files previously written to /db/mysql.d via the bind mount at /etc/mysql.d (described above) and we do run that mount before starting MySQL.
+That's not an issue with instances that booted from snapshots because those snapshots would contain files previously written to /db/mysql.d via the bind mount at /etc/mysql.d (described above) and we do run that mount before starting MySQL.

 However, a new database instance that is not booted from a snapshot (that is, a db_master instance in a fresh environment) will not have any custom configuration files present until the first custom cookbook run, which doesn't occur until after MySQL is started.
-That means that you'll then need to also make the changes dynamically or restart MySQL as described above.
+That means you'll then need to also make the changes dynamically or restart MySQL as described above.